Context isn't intent.

 Git for code.
 Igni for intent.

-Agents can write the code.
-They cannot own the calls.
+Agents make the code.
+Someone has to own the calls.

 The loop in motion